ibm-cloud-docs/database-tools/mysql-faqs.md

 The [{{site.data.keyword.mysql}} website ![External link icon](../../icons/launch-glyph.svg "External link icon")](http://dev.mysql.com/doc/){: new_window} has a complete reference manual with available search capabilities.

 The documentation covers everything from basic installation, SQL syntax, to advanced usage like replication and clustering.
-Additionally, you can find more languages of the reference manual in German, French, Japanese, Portuguese, and Russian.
+Additionally, you can find translations of the reference manual in German, French, Japanese, Portuguese, and Russian.